Lazarus (software)

 Lazarus is a cross-platform, integrated development environment (IDE) for rapid application development (RAD) using the Free Pascal compiler.
 Its goal is to provide an easy-to-use development environment for developing with the Object Pascal language, which is as close as possible to Delphi.
 It is free and open-source software with different parts released under different software licenses.

 Lazarus is often used to create native-code console and graphical user interface (GUI) applications for desktop computers, mobile devices, web applications, web services, visual components, and function libraries for several different operating system platforms, including macOS, Linux, and Windows.

 A project created by using Lazarus on one platform can be compiled on any other one which Free Pascal compiler supports.
 For desktop applications, one source code can target macOS, Linux, and Windows, with little or no modification.
 For example, the Lazarus IDE is created from one code base and available on all major platforms including Raspberry Pi.

+History

+Lazarus was started in February 1999 by three developers, Cliff Baeseman, Shane Miller, and Michael A. Hess, who had previously attempted to contribute to the Megido project, an earlier open source effort to build a Delphi like IDE for Free Pascal that dissolved due to internal disagreements and architectural issues.
+In frustration, they founded Lazarus as an independent project to accomplish the same goal.
+The project was hosted on SourceForge and attracted community contributors through mailing lists and version control systems.
+Marc Weustink joined in August 1999 and made foundational contributions to the debugger and core components.
+Mattias Gaertner joined in September 2000 and has been one of the principal contributors to the IDE's core since then.
+The original founders are no longer involved with the project.